wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1816.md

 8 Nevertheless, it came to pass, that about this time a strong ship of the United Slates, called the President, commanded by a skillful man whose name was Rogers,*

-9 Sailed towards the island of Britain, and went nigh unto it, and made captive numbers of the vessels of the people of Britain, in their own waters ; after which she returned in safety to the land of Columbia.

 * Com.
 Rogers.

+9 Sailed towards the island of Britain, and went nigh unto it, and made captive numbers of the vessels of the people of Britain, in their own waters ; after which she returned in safety to the land of Columbia.

 [34]

-10 And the people gave much praise to Kogers, for it was a cunYiing thing ; inasmuch as he saved many ships that were richly laden, so that they fell not into the hands of the people of Britain.
+10 And the people gave much praise to Rogers, for it was a cunning thing ; inasmuch as he saved many ships that were richly laden, so that they fell not into the hands of the people of Britain.

 11 Moreover, it happened about the fifteenth day of the seventh month, in the same year in which the decree of the great Sanhedrim was issued, that a certain vessel of the states of Columbia was environed round about by a multitude of the ships of the king ;